-I work at Jericho Writers - a club and editorial consultancy for new writers.
+When I'm not writing, I work at Jericho Writers - a club and editorial consultancy for new writers.
 There, you can find me hosting videos, chatting to literary agents and writing articles all about writing children's books.
-I'm also on the board for Creative Future, working with some emerging under-represented writers, and I volunteer for the NSPCC's Speak out and Stay Safe programme.
+I'm also on the board for Creative Future, working with some emerging under-represented writers, and I work as a creative writing tutor for children and adults.

 I've won and been shortlisted for various writing prizes, such as the Mslexia Children's Novel Competition and the Bath Novel Award.
 I also won a couple of writing awards courtesy of Loughborough University when I was a student there.